amd/ZenDNN/docs/CONTRIBUTING.md

 }
 ```

-By following these steps and using the Sample Operator as a reference, you can successfully add and integrate a new operator into ZenDNNL.
+By following these steps and using the Sample Operator as a reference, you can successfully add and integrate a new operator into ZenDNN*.

 ## System Flow Recap